IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Java
 ~~~~

-Dataverse is developed on Java 8.
+Dataverse is developed on and requires Java 8.

-The use of Oracle's version of Java is recommended, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html
+On Mac, we recommend Oracle's version of Java, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html

-The version of OpenJDK available from package managers from common Linux distributions such as Ubuntu and Fedora is probably sufficient for small changes as well as day to day development.
+On Linux, you are welcome to use OpenJDK available from package managers on common Linux distributions such as Ubuntu and Fedora.

 Glassfish
 ~~~~~~~~~

 As a `Java Enterprise Edition <http://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition>`_ 7 (Java EE 7) application, Dataverse requires an applications server to run.

-Glassfish 4.1 is required (not any earlier or later versions until https://github.com/IQSS/dataverse/issues/2628 is resolved), which can be downloaded from http://download.oracle.com/glassfish/4.1/release/glassfish-4.1.zip .
-If you have downloaded Glassfish as part of a Netbeans bundle, you can manually add the proper version by clicking "Tools", "Servers", "Add Server".

-By default, Glassfish reports analytics information.
-The administration guide suggests this can be disabled with ``asadmin create-jvm-options -Dcom.sun.enterprise.tools.admingui.NO_NETWORK=true``, should this be found to be undesirable for development purposes.
+Glassfish 4.1 is required.
+Never versions of 4.x are known not to work ( https://github.com/IQSS/dataverse/issues/2628 ) and we have made some attempts to use Glassfish 5 ( https://github.com/IQSS/dataverse/issues/4248 ).

+To install Glassfish:

+- Download http://download.oracle.com/glassfish/4.1/release/glassfish-4.1.zip and place in in ``/usr/local`` or the directory of your choice.
+- Run ``unzip glassfish-4.1.zip`` to unzip to ``/usr/local/glassfish4`` or another directory of your choice.
+Note that if you have installed Homebrew ( https://brew.sh ) on a Mac, which is recommended, ``/usr/local`` will already be writable by your user.

 PostgreSQL
 ~~~~~~~~~~

-PostgreSQL 9.x is required and can be downloaded from http://postgresql.org
+PostgreSQL 8.4 or higher is required but you are welcome to use a newer version such as 9.x or 10.x.
+Please let us know if you have any problems with a specific version.

+On Linux, you should just use the version of PostgreSQL that comes with your distribution.

+On Mac, there are a variety of ways to install PostgreSQL. https://www.postgresql.org/download/macosx/ lists a number of options and the "Interactive installer by EnterpriseDB" is listed first so you should probably try that one and let us know if it doesn't work.
+Dataverse developers have also successfully used installations of PostgreSQL from Homebrew ( https://brew.sh ).

+No matter how you install PostgreSQL, you should adjust the ``local`` and ``host`` lines in ``pg_hba.conf`` to send with ``trust`` and then restart PostgreSQL so that the Dataverse installer can create your database.

 Solr
 ~~~~

 Dataverse depends on `Solr <http://lucene.apache.org/solr/>`_ for browsing and search.

 Solr 4.6.0 is the only version that has been tested extensively and is recommended in development.
 Download and configuration instructions can be found below.
-An upgrade to newer versions of Solr is being tracked at https://github.com/IQSS/dataverse/issues/456
+An upgrade to newer versions of Solr is being tracked at https://github.com/IQSS/dataverse/issues/4158

 curl
 ~~~~

-A command-line tool called ``curl`` ( http://curl.haxx.se ) is required by the setup scripts and it is useful to have curl installed when working on APIs.
+A command-line tool called ``curl`` ( http://curl.haxx.se ) is required by the setup scripts and it is useful to have curl installed when working on APIs. ``curl`` is standard on Mac and Linux so you probably don't need to do anything but it's mentioned here for completeness.

 jq
 ~~